EOSIO/eos-vm/README.md

   2) A watchdog timer solution that incurs no noticeable overhead during Wasm execution.

 ## Secure by Design
+WebAssembly was designed to run untrusted code in a browser environment where the worst that can happen is a hung browser.
+Existing libraries such as WABT, WAVM, and Binaryen were designed with assumptions which can lead to unbounded memory allocation, extremely long load times, and stack overflows from recursive descent parsing or execution.

 The fundamental data types that make up __EOS VM__ are built with certain invariants from the onset.
 This means that explicit checks and validations, which can be error-prone because of programmer forgetfulness, are not needed as the data types themselves maintain these invariants and kill the execution if violated.

 In addition to these core data types, some of the special purpose allocators utilize the security of the CPU and core OS to satisfy that memory is properly sandboxed (a guard paging mechanism).